cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-fabric.md

 ## Execution Methods

-There are 3 modes for working with this plugin.
+There are 4 modes for working with this plugin.

 * Executing a list of `commands`.
 * Executing a Fabric task from a `tasks_file` included in the blueprint's directory.
 * Executing a Fabric task by specifying its path in the current python environment.
+* Executing a script by specifying the script's path or URL.

 # Running commands